tmrts/go-patterns/synchronization/semaphore.md

 package semaphore

 var (
-	ErrNoTickets      = errors.New("semaphore: could not aquire semaphore") ErrIllegalRelease = errors.New("semaphore: can't release the semaphore without acquiring it first") )
+	ErrNoTickets      = errors.New("semaphore: could not acquire semaphore") ErrIllegalRelease = errors.New("semaphore: can't release the semaphore without acquiring it first") )